louiscb/todo-list/README.md

 Once everything is installed run `npm start` or `nodemon start` to begin the application.
 Then navigate to `localhost:3000` to use the application.

+## How to test

+To test type `npm test`.
+The app will run through several tests for the RESTful API.

 ## Logging

 This application uses [Winston](https://github.com/winstonjs/winston) for the logging.
 Logs appear in the `logs/app.log` file.
 The verboseness of the logs and amount can be configured in the `config/winston.js` file.